mojaloop/mojaloop/contribute/Tools-technology-and-process-choices.md

+NOTE - THIS MD FILE HAS MOVED TO THE \DOCUMENTAITON\CONTRIBUTE repo.

 Here we document the reasoning behind certain tools, technology and process choices for Mojaloop.
 We also have included the recommendation links/versions for each of these tools.

 **TOOL CHOICES**